jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-recommendation.markdown

 #### Amazon recommendation algorithm

+We need a scalable solution to handle large amount of users and products.
+First, we can limit the size of $$S$$ and $$T$$ to 1.
+Then we compute the similarity of 2 products by:

-Use bag of customer to represent who brought $$item_i$$
+* Use bag of customer to represent who brought $$item_i$$

 | | User 1 | User 2 | ... | User N |
 | $$X_i$$ Item i | 1 | 0 | ... | 1 |
 | $$X_j$$ Item j | 0 | 0 | ... | 1 |

-To measure the similarity of 2 items:
+* Measure the similarity of 2 items by:

 $$
 \cos(X_i, X_j) = \frac{X^T_i X_j}{\| X_i \| \| X_j \|}
 $$

+Then we can recommend products by soving the k-nearest neighbors using the cosine similarity as distance.

 ### Clustering